nymea/nymea-plugins/garadget/README.md

 nymea operation:
-    on the Garadget window, the up icon, stop icon, and down icon cause the device to activate the garage door. on the Garadget detail window (uppre righthand corner, you can tune the Garadget configuration for:
+    on the Garadget window, the up icon, stop icon, and down icon cause the device to activate the garage door. on the Garadget detail window (uppre righthand corner), you can tune the Garadget configuration for:
         Refection Threshold
         Button Press Time
         Door Moving Time. (you should adjust to the time it takes your door to open) when changed it takes a couple seconds for Garadget to respond and update the values shown in the nymea window.

 notes:
-    Publish does not send any messages.
-    other than the three types shown above and the open, close and stop items, no action is taken by the plugin.
     DECKO Garage Door opener requires a ~ 3.3 Volt zener diode in series of the connection between the Garadget and the DECKO

 Issues: Garadget operating a DECKO garage door opener (may not be issue with other garage door openers)